 Cluster Munition Ban Policy

-Non-signatory Romania has not taken any steps to accede to the convention.
-It has never participated in a meeting of the convention, even as an observer, and abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2020.
+Non-signatory Romania has not taken any steps to accede to the Convention on Cluster Munitions.
+It has never participated in a meeting of the convention, even as an observer, and abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2021.

 Romania states that it has never used or produced cluster munitions, but there is clear evidence of past production.
 Romania possesses a stockpile of cluster munitions.

 Romania has not acceded to the Convention on Cluster Munitions.